The disturbing truth behind Apple’s bad iPhone news

 While we are on the downward slope of Apple’s iPhone bonanza, the company still relies on sales of the device for more than two-thirds of its revenue.
 In the future, Apple may focus on how many services it can sell through the iOS devices out in the wild, but today it must still worry about how much innovation per dollar is needed to get iPhone owners to upgrade every year or two.

 It’s that innovation part I worry about.
 In 2014, Apple unleashed a lot of value with the iPhone 6 series.
 There was pent-up demand for larger iPhones, and Apple delivered.
-People suddenly got a lot more iPhone for the buck.”These are not only the best phones in the world, they really are a great value in the world,” Apple marketing chief Phil Schiller said at the time, and he was probably right.
+People suddenly got a lot more iPhone for the buck.
+“These are not only the best phones in the world, they really are a great value in the world,” Apple marketing chief Phil Schiller said at the time, and he was probably right.

 The iPhone 6 started at $649 and the iPhone 6 Plus started at $749.
 For those who qualified for a subsidized carrier plan, the 6 started at $199 and the 6 Plus went for $299.
 Consumers went bananas for the devices around the world and upgraded rapidly.
 The company’s holiday quarter revenue in 2014 grew almost 30% from the same quarter the previous year.
 But fun like that can’t be expected to last.
 New iPhones for the following few years were really just incremental improvements to the iPhone 6.
 Accordingly, the big iPhone sales growth tailed off.